 Therefore, no matter how challenging your journey, the decisions you make along the way will show your character.
 Our decision-making is 100 percent determined by our values.

 In other words, in today’s transparent business culture, Your Brand is your Bond.

 Gerald’s Class Day Keynote address drives this point home in spades.
 His speech is on its way to viral fueled by its Hero’s Journey, mono-myth quality.

 The Hero’s Journey, after a series of struggles and temptations always ends with the protagonist realizing the cause he gives his/her life to – is bigger than him/her.

-Gerald who was raised by his grandmother and sister, reportedly abandon by his father rises like a phoenix from a Dallas school district to Yale -to-Wall Street-to -D.C.-to-Harvard.
+Gerald, who was raised by his grandmother and sister, reportedly abandoned by his father, rises like a phoenix from a Dallas school district to Yale -to-Wall Street-to -D.C.-to-Harvard.
 He says he looked into the face of death and realized he had nothing to fear.